QuarkChain/goquarkchain/docs/incident/2026-05-18-shard40001-sync-unknown-ancestor.md

   chainTip=22774779 chainTipHash=0x...
 ```

+After Bug 1 was fixed, the nil pointer panic was replaced by a graceful
-Shard 40001's chain tip was stuck at 22774779.
-Block 22774781 could not be inserted, and sync remained stalled indefinitely.
+`ErrUnknownAncestor` return from `VerifyHeader`.
+Shard 40001's chain tip remained
+stuck at 22774779.
+Block 22774781 could not be inserted, and sync remained

-**Symptom 3: inconsistent LevelDB state after crash**

-After the crash, block 22774780's commit marker (`makeCommitMinorBlock` key) was
-present in LevelDB while its block body (`blockKey`) was absent.
-These are
-completely independent keys.
-The commit marker caused `HasBlock` to return
-`true`, so the block was filtered from the download list — but `GetBlock` then
-returned `nil` because the body was missing, producing the "unknown ancestor"
-error above.

-The exact mechanism that produced this state was not conclusively identified
-from code inspection.
-In the current codebase:
-- All insertion paths write the body before the marker; a crash during insertion
-  leaves body present and marker absent (harmless).
-- The deletion path in `setHead` uses a LevelDB batch, making body and marker
-  deletion atomic; OOM cannot cause partial batch application.

-The inconsistency is real — it was observed in production — but its root cause
-requires reviewing the original crash-time logs to confirm.
+stalled indefinitely, cycling through Bugs 2, 4, and 5 until all were addressed.

 ---

 ## 2. Root Cause Analysis

-The incident was triggered by five independent bugs compounding on each other.
+The incident was triggered by multiple independent bugs compounding on each other.

 ### Bug 1: Typed-nil interface causes nil pointer panic